kmreese-io/Reese_and_Field_2021-AAP/README.md

 Import each flight polygon to the remote - check specific instructions for your device to complete this step.

 Import each polygon to the application and set up desired flight parameters.
-The example shown for the FOSS Protocol uses default flight settings in the DroneDeploy application.
+The example shown for the FOSS UAV Protocol uses default flight settings in the DroneDeploy application.

 Please refer to the application's website for specific instructions for its use in the field.